-This document is the State's official statement about the offering of the 2024 Series 2 Bonds; that is, it is the only document the State has authorized for providing information about the 2024 Series 2 Bonds.
-This document is not an offer or solicitation for the 2024 Series 2 Bonds, and no unlawful offer, solicitation, or sale may occur through the use of this document or otherwise.
+This document is the State's updated official statement about the offering of the 2024 Series 1 Bonds; that is, it is the only document the State has authorized for providing information about the 2024 Series 1 Bonds.
+This document is not an offer or solicitation for the 2024 Series 1 Bonds, and no unlawful offer, solicitation, or sale may occur through the use of this document or otherwise.
 This document is not a contract, and it provides no investment advice.
-Prospective investors should consult their advisors and legal counsel with questions about this document, the 2024 Series 2 Bonds, and anything else related to the offering.
+Prospective investors should consult their advisors and legal counsel with questions about this document, the 2024 Series 1 Bonds, and anything else related to the offering.

 The purpose of this document is to provide prospective investors with information that may be important in making an investment decision.
 It may not be used for any other purpose without the State's permission.
 The State is the author of this document and is responsible for its accuracy and completeness.
 The Underwriters are not the authors of this document.
-In accordance with their responsibilities under federal securities laws, the Underwriters are required to review the information in this document and must have a reasonable basis for their belief in the accuracy and completeness of its key representations, but the Underwriters do not guarantee the accuracy or completeness of such information.
+In accordance with their responsibilities under federal securities laws, the Underwriters are required to review the information in this document and must have a reasonable basis for their belief in the accuracy and completeness of its key representations.

-This Official Statement should be considered in its entirety.
-No one factor should be considered more or less important than any other by reason of its position in this Official Statement.
-Where statutes, ordinances, reports or other documents are referred to in this Official Statement, reference should be made to those documents for more complete information regarding their subject matter.
+This Updated Official Statement should be considered in its entirety.
+No one factor should be considered more or less important than any other by reason of its position in this Updated Official Statement.
+Where statutes, ordinances, reports or other documents are referred to in this Updated Official Statement, reference should be made to those documents for more complete information regarding their subject matter.